pmitros/cpsd-lottery/docs/lottery.md

 ## The Gory Details
 However, if your goal is to go to an oversubscribed school, as many are, it gets a lot more complex.
 So, to get into the complexity:

 * **Siblings** of kids already in programs will almost always get into those programs first.
-For example, in this fall's lottery, most if not all the remaining spots in Chinese Immersion are expected to be taken by siblings, but that will not be the case the following year due to changed policies.
+For example, in the January 2018 lottery, most if not all the remaining spots in Chinese Immersion are expected to be taken by siblings, but that will not be the case starting the following year due to  internal transfer being eliminated.
 So it's helpful to look at numbers to estimate your odds.

 * Next will be kids with **priority points**.
 These come from passing a language exam for immersion programs, or proximity for other schools.
 For many oversubscribed schools, you are unlikely to get in unless you have at least this level of priority.
 Back when Graham and Parks was run by Len Solo back in the 70-90s, there was a flood of short leases by one-percenters in the proximity of the school to gain proximity priority points.